GrabAByte/terraform-control-aws-api-gateway-whitepaper/README.md

 - Private VPC: To host the Lambda function securely using security groups and NACLs, and create endpoints for the business logic (Lambda) and data layer (S3/DynamoDB) to stay within the private network
 - AWS API Gateway: To act as the entry point for requests, which allows routes to one or more URIs
-- AWS S3 Bucket: To store data from the lambda function for upload or download purposes
+- AWS Lambda Function: To process requests and interact with the S3 bucket and dynamo DB
-- AWS Lambda Function: To process requests and interact with the S3 bucket
+- AWS S3 Bucket: To store images from the lambda function for upload or download purposes
-- AWS Dynamo DB: To store event metadata upon upload and download requests
+- AWS Dynamo DB: To store event metadata upon upload and download requests (Object and Timestamp)
 - (implicitly (AWS CloudWatch)): Logging and Metrics from the integrations sent to AWS CloudWatch Log Groups

 ### Requirements